 - Add the broth and tomatoes with their juices.
 Bring to a simmer over medium-high heat.
 Reduce the heat to low, cover, and simmer for 20-25 minutes to blend the flavors.
 Let the soup cool briefly and then purée in batches in a blender.

-- Rinse the pot and return the soup to the pot to heat if needed (or if it has been refrigerated).
+- Rinse the pot and return the soup to the pot to heat if needed.
 Serve warm, garnished as desired.
-At serving, drizzle top oft he soup with additional olive oil if desired.